aldou/android-checkin/README.md

 	mvn package
 ```

-If you get an error like `[ERROR] Failed to execute goal com.github.igor-petruk.protobuf:protobuf-maven-plugin:0.4:run (default) on project android-checkin: Unable to find 'protoc' -> [Help 1]`, download protobuf-2.4.1 [source](https://protobuf.googlecode.com/files/protobuf-2.4.1.tar.gz) and build.
+If you get an error like `[ERROR] Failed to execute goal com.github.igor-petruk.protobuf:protobuf-maven-plugin:0.4:run (default) on project android-checkin: Unable to find 'protoc' -> [Help 1]`, either:
+a) install libprotobuf-java
+apt-get install libprotobuf-java
+or
+b) download protobuf-2.4.1 [source](https://protobuf.googlecode.com/files/protobuf-2.4.1.tar.gz) and build.
 Make sure the executable `protoc` is in your PATH.

 License
 -------